The Lawton Standard Co. is raising the standard for foundries.

 At Lawton —

-After the recession, in 2011, Lawton focused on rebuilding financially, and on paying everyone back for their sacrifices during the recession.
-They also made new hires, and took advantage of a post-recession boom in the natural resources market, manufacturing parts needed for mining, oil and gas, and agriculture industries through 2014.
+After the recession, in 2011, Lawton focused on rebuilding financially and repaying everyone for their sacrifices during the recession.
+They also made new hires and took advantage of a post-recession boom in the natural resources market, manufacturing parts needed for mining, oil, and gas, as well as the agriculture industry, through 2014.

 In early 2016, Barry began splitting time between another job and Lawton in order to provide support for Lawton’s lean journey.
-By summer of 2016, Barry came on full time as COO, and as an ally to Alex in getting the company on board with lean.
+By the summer of 2016, Barry joined the company full-time as COO and as an ally to Alex in getting the company on board with Lean.

-Most recently in 2018, Lawton began development of its social media marketing program with aims of reaching new audiences in order to continue its success long into the future.
+Most recently, in 2018, Lawton initiated the development of its social media marketing program to reach new audiences to sustain its success well into the future.
 Additionally, Lawton began working with a customer it pursued for almost 15 years.
-Now that this company has gotten to know Lawton and its capabilities, they are treating the company as a significant supplier-partner.
-In addition, a major multi-national industrial company has made Lawton its only gold-status preferred supplier of its type in their network.
+Now that this company has become familiar with Lawton and its capabilities, they are treating the company as a significant supplier partner.
+Additionally, a major multinational industrial company has designated Lawton as its only gold-status preferred supplier of its type within its network.

 2019 – present